 To configure a file header and insert it into code files with code cleanup

-- Create a new profile as described in the Code Cleanup section.
+Create a new profile as described in the To create a new custom cleanup profile section.
 In the Selected profile settings section for the new profile, tick the Update file header check box.
 Optionally, you can enable other code cleanup tasks in this profile.

 - Select the scope where you want to update file header:

 Set the caret anywhere in the file to update file header to the file.

 Select one or more items in the Solution Explorer to update file header in the files under these nodes and their child items.

 - Do one of the following: